AttilaAKINCI/MinigRigPowerRelay/README.md

-# Minig Rig Power Switch Relay
+# Mining Rig Power Switch Relay
 This project is developed in order to ensure continuous power delivery for mining rigs.

 ## Motivation